 Again, very well.
 Sound transmission and resonance is clear enabling reliable auscultation.

 The tool features a reversible, combined chest-piece with two prestressed convex diaphragms suitable for assessing both adult and pediatric patients.
 (Again, a direct comparison can be made to the Classic and Lightweight Littmann models that offer such versatility).

 The headset offers a comfortable fit, with dual Channel Tubing and soft ergonomic ear tips that position into the ear in a manner that effectively blocks out unwanted noise.

 The range of colors is again comparable to the Classic Series, with 13 choices available.

-Finally, ERKA provide a 2 year warranty for valuable peace of mind.
+Finally, ERKA provides a 2-year warranty for valuable peace of mind.

-ERKA, is a 133 year old company and it is evident that they know what they are doing when it comes to quality engineering.
-There’s many reasons to like the Precision Stethoscope, it offers superior performance at a very good price point.
+ERKA is a 133-year-old company and it is evident that they know what they are doing when it comes to quality engineering.
+There are many reasons to like the Precision Stethoscope, it offers superior performance at a very good price point.